unyt-org/newsletter-archive/2025/May/en.md

 Dear readers,

-we've made great progress and are delighted to announce the release of our all-new homepage at [unyt.org](https://unyt.org)!
+We've made great progress and are delighted to announce the release of our all-new homepage at [unyt.org](https://unyt.org)!
 Together with the ongoing development of our DATEX Rust Core we are taking great steps to elevate our association to the professional level we've been aiming at.
 The future looks bright – thank you to everyone who contributed.